Easy! You've got these choices:

 Yes, we do actually but at the moment they're just available for UK pick ups and returns - although you can take them to Europe within your hire.
 Just tick the box on the booking form to add one to your booking.

 Value Added Tax.
-It's calculated at 20% currently and is included in our prices.
+It's calculated at 20% currently for all hires that are quoted in GBP and is included in our prices.
 Just make sure you go through to the last step of the quoting process to get a full price which includes the VAT and compulsory insurance costs.

 Sorry but no. Basically we have to have the flexibility to move our vans around so it’s not possibly to reserve a specific van.
 They are also often resprayed and have maintenance needs so that would make it incredibly difficult to do this.